Ryvingen Lighthouse

 Ryvingen Lighthouse (Ryvingen fyrstasjon) is a coastal lighthouse located on the 0.4 km2 island of Låven in the North Sea.
 It is the southernmost lighthouse in Norway.
-It is located in the municipality of Lindesnes in Agder county.
+It is located in Lindesnes Municipality in Agder county.
 The island lies about 5 km southeast of the town of Mandal, marking the east side of the fjord leading to Mandal.
 The west side of the fjord is marked by the Hatholmen Lighthouse.

-The lighthouse sits just south of the island of Skjernøy and northwest of the skerry of Pysen (the southernmost part of Norway).
+The lighthouse sits just south of the island of Skjernøya and northwest of the skerry of Pysen (the southernmost part of Norway).
 Ryvingen Lighthouse was first lit in 1867 and it was automated in 2002, and is listed as a protected historical site.
 In 2002, it was transferred to the town of Mandal which has restored the buildings and made them available for overnight accommodations.